AyaMosaad1/brimore-todos/README.md

 # Todo App

-So here you are!
-We need your help with a small Todo App.
-We already setup a brand new project for you that already contains a very basic Vue.js setup.
-Your task is now to finish the Todo App by completing the features to add, edit and delete todos by using [JSONplaceholder](https://jsonplaceholder.typicode.com/).
+ The Todo App by completing the features to add, edit and delete todos by using [JSONplaceholder](https://jsonplaceholder.typicode.com/) and implemented it using Vue typeScript, Vuex, AntDesignVue and Bootstrap.

 ## Technical starting point
 Our team was already able to complete the following: